tfsec/tfsec.github.io/_docs/google/bigquery/no-public-access.md

 ---
+title: google-bigquery-no-public-access
-title: BigQuery datasets should only be accessible within the organisation
+description: BigQuery datasets should only be accessible within the organisation
 shortcode: google-bigquery-no-public-access
 legacy:
 summary: BigQuery datasets should only be accessible within the organisation